m-Py/minDiff/README.md

 ````

-The returned data.frame `equal` is be a shuffled version of the data.frame `survey`, which has one additional column: newSet - this is the group assignment variable that we were looking for.
+By passing the column `survey$Age` to the argument `criteria_scale` we tell the function that age is a continuous variable that we want to compute the mean for in each of the newly created groups.
+The function returns a data.frame that is saved into the object `equal`. `equal` is a shuffled version of the original data set `survey`, which has one additional column: `newSet` - this is the group assignment variable that was created.

 Let's have a look at this: